 You need to introduce and manage change in a way that means you retain the trust and commitment of your teams.
 By communicating and getting to understand your employees, trust should already be building between you.
 If your workforce feels that you are taking the time to really understand them and keep them in the loop, they will react to you and your leadership more positively, creating an upward spiral in terms of positive working relationships.

-Of course, there are many other factors involved, but using these three points as a strategy for managing times of change will have a huge impact.
+Of course, there are many other factors to consider, but using these three steps as the starting point of a strategy for managing times of change will have a huge impact.
 Leading with an awareness of the needs of your workforce will keep your teams on board with change implementation, and ensure that they remain motivated and open through tough times.